mantognini/leon/doc/verification.rst

    If Leon isn't able to verify the proof using ``@induct``, try performing manual case analysis.

-3. Modularise your proofs and verify *sub-goals*!
+3. Modularize your proofs and verify *sub-goals*!

    - use plenty of helper lemmas;
    - use ``check`` abundantly;